-We are monitoring the situation and following the current guidelines from the leading authorities to ensure we are taking the right actions to protect our members, employees, and community.
+We continuously monitor Covid-19 guidelines and mandates to ensure we are taking the right precautions to protect our members, employees, and community.

 We want to be sure that you have the most up to date resources.

 For the most current and up to date information, please visit the City of Anaheim's page on COVID-19:

 The Chamber team is here to assist you and can be reached at 714-758-0222.

 COVID-19 testing is available at sites across Anaheim.
 Testing is available to anyone, with or without symptoms.
 Some of our sites also offer vaccines.
 You can find out more at Anaheim.net/vaccines.

 Results generally are texted or emailed to within one to three days, sometimes within 24 hours.